-A team working across the government to support the early market for ultra-low emission vehicles (ULEV).
-The Office are providing £900 million to position the UK at the global forefront of ULEV development, manufacture and use.
+A team working across the government to support the early market for ultra-low emission vehicles (OLEV).
+The Office are providing £900 million to position the UK at the global forefront of OLEV development, manufacture and use.

 Catapult High Value Manufacturing is leading the UK’s green manufacturing revolution, helping businesses to design, develop and manufacture their innovations.

-Our connections with higher education institutions include The University of Huddersfield, Lancaster University, The University of Liverpool, Liverpool John Moores University, The University of Sheffield and Warwick University.
+Our connections with higher education institutions include : Blackpool and The Fylde Collge; The University of Huddersfield; UCLAN; Lancaster University; The University of Liverpool, Liverpool John Moores University; Manchester Metropolitan University; University of Salford; The University of Sheffield and Warwick University.